c0d1ng-Devta/Fossee_eSim/README.md

 # Fossee_eSim
-Projects in eSim using VHDL in mixed signal analysis for Fossee-IITB
+Projects in eSim EDA using VHDL in mixed signal analysis for Fossee-IITB